vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 "You flatter me," I murmured.

 "I say only the truth.
-You are, after all, an ornament to the house of Constantine, and what better place has such a pure jewel to shine than in the diadem of the court?"
+You are, after all, an ornament to the house of Constantine, and what better place has such a pure jewel to shine than in the diadem+++(=किरीटम्)+++ of the court?"

 I swallowed this gravely and replied with equal insincerity, "I shall never forget what you have done for me and for my brother."